 Released on June 26, 1997, in the UK (as Harry Potter and the Philosopher’s Stone) and on September 1, 1998, in the US, Harry Potter and the Sorcerer’s Stone is the first book in the Harry Potter series.

 Harry Potter has never played a sport while flying on a broomstick.
 He’s never worn a cloak of invisibility, befriended a giant, or helped hatch a dragon.
 All Harry knows is a miserable life with the Dursleys, his horrible aunt and uncle, and their abominable son, Dudley.
 Harry’s room is a tiny closet at the foot of the stairs, and he hasn’t had a birthday party in eleven years.
 But all that is about to change when a mysterious letter arrives by owl messenger: a letter with an invitation to a wonderful place he never dreamed existed.
 There he finds not only friends, aerial sports, and magic around every corner, but a great destiny that’s been waiting for him… if Harry can survive the encounter.

 – Back cover description

 In 1996, Jo obtained a grant of £8,000 from the Scottish Arts Council, which enabled her to finish the book and plan the sequels.
 She sent the book to an agent and a publisher.
 The second agent she approached spent a year trying to sell the book to publishers, most of whom thought it was too long at about 90,000 words.
 Bloomsbury accepted the book, paying Rowling an advance of around £1,500.
-Editor Barry Cunningham was less concerned about the book’s length than about its author’s name, as the title sounded like a boys’ book and that boys would prefer a book written by a male author.
-Rowling therefore adopted the nom de plume J.K.
+Editor Barry Cunningham was less concerned about the book's length than about its author's name, as the title sounded like a boys' book and he thought that boys would prefer a book written by a male author.
+Rowling, therefore, adopted the nom de plume J.K.
 Rowling.